-Before you get too far ahead, be sure to have a good plan in place.
+In order to start your own limo business you need to have a good plan in place.
 Developing a business plan is the first step for all limo companies and entrepreneurs.

 Get a good overview of the industry you’re trying to enter.
 The limousine industry has had significant growth over the past ten years, and just in the United States of America, there is over 190.000 registered limousine and town car services.

 If you don’t have experience with writing business plans, get a consultant, and do it properly.
 In your business plan, you’ll have to conduct a SWAT analysis.
 Be realistic because this business plan is the foundation of your company.
 SWAT stands for Strengths, Weaknesses, Opportunities, and Threats.